- Lectures Mondays from 16:15 – 19:00 in HG G5

 - Lecturers Nino Antulov-Fantulin and Patrick Cheridito

-- Assistants Jean-Loup Dupret, Urban Ulrych and Gabriele Visentin
+- Assistants Aleksandar Arandjelovic, Jean-Loup Dupret, Urban Ulrych and Gabriele Visentin

 - More information on Moodle

-This course introduces machine learning methods and frameworks that can be used for modelling and analysing complex systems with a particular focus on financial time series.
-It has two main objectives: (i) theoretical - to provide an overview of machine learning methods with a focus on complex systems and financial time series; (ii) practical - to allow students to gain practical experience by working on a coding project based on a theoretical topic of part (i).
+This course introduces machine learning methods and frameworks that can be used for modelling and analysing complex systems with a particular focus on financial applications.
+It has two main objectives: (i) theoretical - to provide an overview of machine learning methods with a focus on complex systems and financial applications; (ii) practical - to allow students to gain practical experience by working on a coding project based on a theoretical topic of part (i).

 The following topics will be covered: complex systems, empirical facts in finance,

-PyTorch, ensemble learning, neural networks, clustering, graph cuts,
+PyTorch, ensemble learning, neural networks, clustering, Graph Cut,

 matrix factorisation, reinforcement learning, MCMC, LSTM, attention mechanism, neural ODEs,